A Review of Minnesota's Tax Compromise

 Within 90 days after the taxpayer has filed the Compromise Application the Department of Revenue will notify the taxpayer of its decision.
 The Department states that it considers a range of factors, including:

 - Assets, earning potential, age, and health

-- Their potential to collect the debt in full
+- Their potential to collect the tax liability in full

-- Who else is liable for the debt (spouse, business partner, or corporate officer)
+- Who else is liable for the liability (spouse, business partner, or corporate officer)

-- Business tax debts and whether the business remains open and if the debt is a tax personally held or collected and sent to the Department (Sales Tax or Withholding Tax)
+- Business tax liabilities and whether the business remains open and if the liability is a tax personally held or collected and sent to the Department (Sales Tax or Withholding Tax)

 - Taxpayer’s history of collection actions

-- How much has been paid towards the debt
+- How much has been paid towards the liability

 - Past or current bankruptcy